-Koreshoff, TJ, Leong, T & Robertson, TJ 2013, 'Approaching a human-centred Internet of Things', Proceedings of the 25th Australian Computer-Human Interaction Conference OzCHI13, Australian Computer Human Interaction Conference, ACM, Flinders University, Adelaide, Australia, pp. 363-366.View/Download from: UTS OPUS or Publisher's site
+Koreshoff, TJ, Leong, T & Robertson, TJ 2013, 'Approaching a human-centred Internet of Things', Proceedings of the 25th Australian Computer-Human Interaction Conference OzCHI13, Australian Computer Human Interaction Conference, ACM, Flinders University, Adelaide, Australia, pp. 363-366.View/Download from: Publisher's site

 This paper surveys recent Internet of Things (IoT) related HCI literature, and examines it in light of a comprehensive framework by Atzori et al. (2010).
 Mapping HCI literature to this framework helped us understand the extend and the focus of IoT related HCI efforts, including a lack of HCI engagement with deeper human-centred perspectives of the IoT.
 It also revealed HCI considerations for the IoT which we added to the framework.

-Koreshoff, TJ, Robertson, TJ & Leong, T 2013, 'Internet of Things: a review of literature and products', Proceedings of the 25th Australian Computer-Human Interaction Conference, Australian Computer Human Interaction Conference, ACM, Flinders University, Adelaide, Australia, pp. 335-344.View/Download from: UTS OPUS or Publisher's site
+Koreshoff, TJ, Robertson, TJ & Leong, T 2013, 'Internet of Things: a review of literature and products', Proceedings of the 25th Australian Computer-Human Interaction Conference, Australian Computer Human Interaction Conference, ACM, Flinders University, Adelaide, Australia, pp. 335-344.View/Download from: Publisher's site